Get Help with Medicaid Renewal

 • You can call 1-877-423-4746 and complete the process over the phone through the automated system.
 Our services, including interpreters, are free.
 If you are deaf, hard of hearing, deaf-blind, or have difficulty speaking, you can call us at the number above by dialing 711 (Georgia Relay).

-It’s up to you how you complete your redetermination, whether online, in person, or by phone.
+It’s up to you how you complete your renewal, whether online, in person, or by phone.

 The best way to access information about your Medicaid coverage and other benefits is through the Gateway online portal at gateway.ga.gov.